Fourth story arc of JoJo no Kimyou na Bouken series.

 JoJo no Kimyou na Bouken Part 4: Diamond wa Kudakenai has been licensed in English as JoJo's Bizarre Adventure Part 4: Diamond Is Unbreakable by VIZ Media.
 More information will be revealed at a later date.
 The series was published in Italian by Star Comics from March 1997 to July 1999.

-A live-action film adaptation of the series by director Takashi Miike is set to release in Japan on August 4, 2017.
+A live-action film adaptation of the series by director Takashi Miike premiered in Japan on August 4, 2017.

 JoJo's Bizarre Adventure is, as of writing, 28 years old, and save for a gap year between Stone Ocean and Steel Ball Run it has been running the entire time.
 As such, this is one of the most enduring franchises in the entirety of manga.
 In a big way, it owes this to the way it is split up into parts - each new part introducing a new JoJo, a new main cast, and a new setting - but perhaps both the least obvious thing AND the most important thing that changes is the genre.
 Whilst it remains a battle shonen manga throughout, it merges